siobhanlgorman/knits-and-pieces/TESTING.md

 **Acceptance Criteria**
 1. User receives success/error messages when completing order/payment
 2. User can view order history in personalised profile when logged in
-3. Email confirmation is received with all order details
-4. Padlock appears in site address bar indicating secure payment process and padlock in checkout button
+3. Padlock appears in site address bar indicating secure payment process and padlock in checkout button

 **Testing Steps**:
-1. With items in basket and in basket page (follow previous steps) click Checkout button
-2. Attempt to checkout without completing form fields correctly
-3. Complete fields correctly
-4. Complete card payment field with fake card details
-5. Complete card payment with card number 4242 4242 4242 4242
+1. Complete steps to make test purchase as outlined above
 6. Click on profile icon in navbar
 7. Click on My Profile link
-8. Check user's email account

 **Expected Result**:
-1. Error message shows when fields are incorrectly completed
-2. Error message shows when card number does not use test card number
-3. Padlock symbol appears in address bar during checkout process and padlock is on checkout button
+1. Padlock symbol appears in address bar during checkout process and padlock is on checkout button
-4. Success message and order confirmation message displayed to user when order is completed
+2. Success message and order confirmation message displayed to user when order is completed
-5. Email confirmation sent to user
+3. Email confirmation sent to user
-6. Payment success shown in Stripe dashboard
-7. Stripe webhooks show payment intent and charge success
-8. Order email confirmation received by customer
-9. Order appears in user's secure profile page
+4. Order appears in user's secure profile page

 **Actual Result**:
-1. Error message shows when fields are incorrectly completed
-2. Error message shows when card number does not use test card number
-3. Padlock symbol appears in address bar during checkout process and padlock is on checkout button
+1. Padlock symbol appears in address bar during checkout process and padlock is on checkout button
-4. Success message and order confirmation message displayed to user when order is completed
+2. Success message and order confirmation message displayed to user when order is completed
-5. Email confirmation sent to user
+3. Email confirmation sent to user
-6. Payment success shown in Stripe dashboard
-7. Stripe webhooks show payment intent and charge success
-8. Order email confirmation received by customer
-9. Order appears in user's secure profile page
+4. Order appears in user's secure profile page

 ![](documentation/screenshots/secure-checkout.png)
 ![](documentation/screenshots/profile-order.png)